spitzlbergerj/MMM-Currentweather-MQTT/README.md

 The `currentweather` module is one of the default modules of the MagicMirror.
 This module displays the current weather, including the windspeed, the sunset or sunrise time, the temperature and an icon to display the current conditions.

+If the values originate from MQTT telegrams, the values are displayed in white.
+If the values are from Openweather, they are displayed in yellow.

 For configuration options, please check the [MagicMirror² documentation](https://docs.magicmirror.builders/modules/currentweather.html).
 ## Screenshot